+Instead of targeting the teacher directly, we construct an intermediate target distribution $Q$ in the logit space.
+Let $z_T = \log P_T(\cdot \mid x)$ and $z_S = \log P_S(\cdot \mid x)$ denote the logits.
+We define $Q$ as: In this formulation, Q defines a \textbf{geometric bridge} by forming an intermediate distribution that geometrically interpolates the teacher and student distributions in probability space.
 This formulation represents a \emph{Product of Experts (PoE)}.
 Intuitively, it works as a \textbf{consensus filter}: the target probability $Q(y|x)$ is high only when the token is supported by \emph{both} the teacher (quality) and the student (confidence).
 The parameter $\beta \geq 0$ controls the position of this bridge, allowing the student's current ignorance to effectively \emph{Veto} overwhelming signals from the teacher.